 Despite a long and successful reign, Ashurbanipal's death is shrouded in mystery.
 Shortly after, the Assyrian empire fell and the great city of Nineveh was destroyed in 612 BC, its ruins lost to history until the 1840s.
 Their rediscovery has allowed us to piece together a portrait of the powerful and complex ruler who was Ashurbanipal.

-This major exhibition tells the story of Ashurbanipal through the British Museum's unparalleled collection of Assyrian treasures and rare loans.
+This major exhibition told the story of Ashurbanipal through the British Museum's unparalleled collection of Assyrian treasures and rare loans.
 The 200 plus objects on display include palace sculptures, cuneiform writing, intricately carved ivories, metalwork, gold ornaments and decorated weaponry.